codesandbox/codesandbox-client/packages/homepage/content/changelog/4-0-1/index.md

 #### Fixes
-- Export ordering when re-exporting an import
+- Bundler: fix the export ordering when you're re-exporting an import